Skip to content

 6. As frustrating as this was I’m glad I didn’t give up and recreate the file because it’s happened before when I’ve been browsing files on the Fab site to mill as a starting point.
 By realizing this quirk in the system, I just widened my options for starting points for designs.
 Worth the effort.

-7. Some time has passed and I’m coming back to this project.
+7. Some time has passed (almost a year) and I’m coming back to this project.
 I’m looking at the motor driver board for this project and it seems like there is an updated motor driver for Clank that may work.
 I found the Building Clank site and opened the Fusion 360 file and took a look.
 The board was part of Modular Things.
 When I went to the site and looked and found it to be stepper-hbridge-xiao

 8. I’m reviewing the motor drivers I was going to use for this project to see if any updates have been made to the Xiao_RP2040 Dual H-Bridge board I was planning to use.